tyjyang/notes-cms-pnr/manual operations.md

         -   if number of jobs < O(100) (check on wmstats), **kill and clone**
         -   otherwise, open jira tickets and **tag pdmv**

-# xrootd and HLT
+### xrootd and HLT

 enable xrootd in ACDC when:
 -   sites where the input files reside in is in drain (bold red for site name on console)

 when enabling xrootd, un-select CERN sites including HLT, as HLT cannot read files from sites outside of CERN, but outside sites can read from CREN storage.

-# report site issue in ggus
+## report site issue in ggus

 open a ggus ticket to report any site issue, and cc the workflow and site support team at:
 -   [cms-comp-ops-workflow-team@cern.ch](mailto:cms-comp-ops-workflow-team@cern.ch)
 -   [cms-comp-ops-site-support-team@cern.ch](mailto:cms-comp-ops-site-support-team@cern.ch)

+## Opportunistic sites (T3)

+To improve the utilization efficiency of our computing facilities, we would direct workflows to T3 sites when they have spare computing resources.
+For these sites, the probability of having a site issue is higher.
+Therefore, when irrecoverable errors are at T3 sites, try to run the workflows at non-opportunistic sites before bypassing or tagging pdmv.

 # Pileup

 pileup inputs are known as "secondary" inputs, and they can only be read locally at sites due to their large size.

 To check if a workflow has secondary inputs, look for `minbias` in the error report, or check `MCPileup` on ReqMgr.